Top 5 Concertinas under $2,500 [Sept ’20 Update]

 Don’t worry, I’ve kept limited budgets in mind.
 Every concertina on this list costs under $2,500.

-It’s possible to have a high-quality, responsive instrument that creates a beautiful tone, at an affordable price!
+Yes, it’s possible to have a high-quality, responsive instrument that creates a beautiful tone, at an affordable price!

 So keep reading to discover the ‘Top Five Concertinas under $2,500’.